stefan-hoeck/idris2-ilex/README.md

 append an empty line to the table.

-There is one special case we have to consider: If the line break occurred right after a comma, make sure to push a `Null` cell onto the stack of cells:
+There is one special case we have to consider: If the line break occurred right after a comma, we make sure to push a `Null` cell onto the stack of cells:

 ```idris